 What the lemon curd?
 Not the meringue?
 We both quickly grabbed the spoon to taste the lemon curd.
-One lick was enough…it was really good.
+One lick was enough…it was really, REALLY good.

 The lemon curd saved the day.
 Tangy yet sweet and very fresh from the burst of lemon zest we added in.
 I can picture it in my head, as clear as daylight, my little cousin running up to the table to dip her finger into the sour-sweet goodness that had just become the show-stopper of the evening.

 So what do you do when life hands you lemons?
-When you suddenly start to think the world is turning on you?
 You make lemon curd.

 From a person feeling so small and tiny, I suddenly felt so accomplished.
 And that’s what Zoe and I did again this time.
 We decided to spend our free time cooking, trying out new restaurants in town, and signing up for a gym membership.
 Somehow things turned out better.
 I didn’t grow smarter overnight, but I did grow to love the little things along the way – the time I spent with my manager and staff asking endless questions until I felt they had enough; the moments I spent huddled at my desk searching online what random words meant; the meetings I sat in admiring the talent that was in this company.
 It was humbling, but beautiful.
 Somehow the sun did start shining and life didn’t seem quite as bad as I thought.